-New permits will be effective for an approximately one-year term, with the option to extend for another year at the discretion of the SFMTA.
-We will establish a cap on the number of authorized scooters – anticipated to initially be between 1,000 and 2,500 scooters per permittee.
-As of April 2021, the three current permittees are allowed to operate the following numbers of scooters
+New permits are generally effective for a one-year term, with the option to extend for another year at the discretion of the SFMTA.
+As of August 2021, the three current permittees can operate the following numbers of scooters

 - Lime up to 2,000

 Scooters are a sustainable mode of travel and a complement to Muni and public transit service.
 The SFMTA’s Powered Scooter Share Program ensures that shared scooter operations support the City’s recovery in a safe, sustainable, and equitable way.
 We take seriously permittees’ adherence to the permit terms and conditions, which are crafted to ensure private mobility options best contribute to the public welfare of the City.